 Ad hoc tools for uncertainty analysis are very close and should help.
 However, there is some research to be done before a sound, useful, comprehensive framework is put in place 3-5 years from now.
-This could be picked up jointly by the RESNET calibration standard, and ASHRAE standard 209P.

 Recommended Timeline: This is an urgent priority; however, it will not likely be fully resolved in the near-term.
 Conversations should begin immediately, and work should be completed in the mid-term: 2-5 years.